 Our Biological Sciences degree with Preliminary Year is a four-year course.
 The Preliminary Year covers key topics in Biology, Chemistry and Mathematics and leads to a BSc in any of the subjects offered by the School of Biosciences.
-The purpose of the Preliminary Year is to provide students who don’t have a sufficient background in science with the basis of scientific knowledge to enable them to thrive in the year one curriculum and beyond.
+The preliminary year is designed for students who don’t have a sufficient background in science, and it will provide you with the knowledge and understanding needed to thrive in the year one curriculum and beyond.

-We offer a wide choice of subjects across the biological, biomedical, biochemical, and biomolecular sciences including, animal and plant biology; microbiology; genetics; systems biology; ecology; disease; behaviour; neuroscience; zoology; developmental and stem cell biology; and evolution.
-As part of our Ecology and Conservation module, we also run a range of impressive field courses both within the UK and overseas, including River Ecology in Wales, Tropical Marine Ecology in Tobago, and Rainforest Biodiversity in Malaysia.
+We offer a wide choice of subjects across the biological sciences including: animal and plant biology; microbiology; genetics; systems biology; ecology; disease; behaviour; neuroscience; zoology; developmental and stem cell biology; and evolution.
+As part of our Ecology and Conservation module, we also run a range of subsidised field courses both within the UK and overseas, including River Ecology in Wales, Tropical Marine Ecology in Tobago, and Rainforest Biodiversity in Malaysia.

-Although you may join the School os the BSc Biological Sciences programme. your degree title remains flexible up until Year 3.
-You can choose to stick with your original degree registration, or switch to another of our bioscience courses.
+Your degree title remains flexible up until your final year, when you can either continue with BSc Biological Sciences, or switch to another of our BSc bioscience degrees.
 You can also choose to graduate with a more specialist degree title, including BSc Biological Sciences (Genetics) and BSc Biological Sciences (Zoology).

-Your final degree title will depend on module selection in years two and three and your Personal Tutor will guide you through the options available to you.
-You may also have the option of switching to the four year MBiol integrated Master's degree (subject to academic progress and space availability).
+Your final degree title will depend on your module selection and your Personal Tutor will guide you through the options available to you.
+You may also have the option of switching to our MBiol integrated master's degree, which forms an excellent basis for a future career in scientific research.

-Our degrees are closely linked to the research interests of our staff, allowing you to experience the excitement of learning in an active research environment.
+Our Biological Sciences degree is closely linked to the research interests of our staff, allowing you to experience the excitement of learning in an active research environment.
 We attract substantial external research funding and this will enable you to make use of the latest equipment, techniques and facilities in your project work.
-The School also offers access to a wide range of exciting training opportunities, with a conservation-focused research centre in Borneo, and strong involvement in several of the University’s Sustainable Places and Water Research Institutes, allowing access to a wide range of exciting training opportunities.
+The School also offers access to a wide range of exciting training opportunities, with a conservation-focused research centre in Borneo, and strong involvement in several of the University’s flagship research institutes, including Sustainable Places, Water Research, Cancer Stem Cell Research, and Neuroscience and Mental Health.

 |Typical places available||The School typically has approx 415 places available.|